 Wilson, G. (2014).
 Your Brain on Porn.
 UK: Commonwealth Publishing.

 This book summarizes our thoughts as well as the amazing work of these seminal writers.
-Our hope is that it will enable parents to appreciate that our children are in trouble, serious trouble, so deep in fact that, left unchecked, their futures and in some cases, their very lives, are at stake.
-But there is hope – new research is offering us a clear understanding on what is happening emotionally, neurologically, and psychologically to media addicted children and well-thought-out parental guidance and, when needed, treatment protocols are being developed and successfully implemented.
+We hope it will enable parents to appreciate that our children are in trouble, serious trouble, so deep, in fact, that, left unchecked, their futures and, in some cases, their very lives are at stake.
+But there is hope – new research is offering us a clear understanding of what is happening emotionally, neurologically, and psychologically to media-addicted children and well-thought-out parental guidance and, when needed, treatment protocols are being developed and successfully implemented.

-Turner (2017) bravely wrote in his book, Breaking the Feedback Loop, of his own struggle with media addiction an act which could have cost him his job security in the media industry.
+In his book, Breaking the Feedback Loop, Turner (2017) bravely wrote of his own struggle with media addiction, an act which could have cost him his job security in the media industry.
 To quote, “I was living in Huxley’s future (as described in Brave New World).
 I couldn’t concentrate.
 I craved instant gratification.
 I had terrible habits.
 I carried around a nagging guilt.
 A deep sickness and anxiety.
 Despite being at an Ivy League school, I felt I wasn’t maturing.
 I wasn’t getting smarter, wiser, more capable, more outgoing, more socially competent.
 I felt my intelligence was weakening, slipping into a morass I couldn’t understand.
 My thinking was fragmented.
 I couldn’t write logically.
 All the work that had gone into my education was not resulting in any growth.
 I wasn’t working.
 I felt soul-sick.
 I lived on my computer.
 I didn’t take my learning seriously.
 Rather, I had lost my ability to do so…With my increasingly digital lifestyle, I continually spent less and less time reflecting, less and less time reading.
 I gobbled up more and more artificial information.
 I gorged on social media, pornography, click bait articles, TV shows, and movies.
 Over time my attention span shrank and weakened; I had the cognitive capabilities of a young child.
 I was overloaded with information but hollowed out inside.
 I lived in constant state of overstimulation.
 I had few mental resources available.
 I couldn’t engage with lectures, books, or papers that needed to be written.
 I felt overwhelmed with reality.
 I pursued distractions at the expense of my own development…I had a compulsion to constantly consume new artificial stimulants.
 I was addicted.”